 Your one-month-old waves their arms and grasps at nothing while trying to focus on anything with their weak baby eyes.
 You can totally feel the love and adorableness.
 But it lacks a little entertainment value.

 You know what else lacks entertainment value?
-Your bored-ass face while you’re hanging out with your baby.
+Your bored-ass face while you’re hanging out with your baby waiting for them to learn to talk.
 Why don’t you do yourself both a favor and start making things interesting?
 It’s not like your kid can do it, they’ve only been on the planet a single month.
 You?
 You’ve been here at least a bazillion months.
 It’s time to use that experience for play.

 2 Great Games

 The term “game” is used loosely here.
 Obviously your kid has no idea what rules are, and even if they did you’d probably cheat anyway.
 Instead, think of what follows as activities meant to build on their already booming new abilities.
 Yes, you’ll be doing most of the work.
 But your kid will be getting all of the benefits.
 And you’ll both be a bit more entertained.

 How It Works: You’ll be using your ears for this one.
 Not to listen for anything, but to hang stuff from.
 The steps:

 - Find any 2 light, small, loopy toys.

 - Raid your partner’s craft bin (or shoelaces) and cut enough string to make a pair of 5-to-6 inch loops.

 - String a single loop through each toy and tie to secure.

 - Now place the loops around your ears and position yourself so the toys dangle down in your baby’s face.